vectordotdev/vector/rfcs/2021-07-27-7117-vrl-string-interpolation.md

 We will be loosely basing our format strings on Pythons [f-strings](https://peps.python.org/pep-0498/).

+`f-strings` allow for a combination of embedded expressions and include the ability to specify formatting options for the outputs.
+Plus, their use in a widespread language should mean a lot of users will already be familiar with the functionality.

 To format a string there will be a string type denoted with the prefix `f'`.

 Within that string, it is possible to embed VRL expressions by surrounding them